tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-.-typescript-fetch-promise/index.md

 Then we have reasons why the "functional" snippet doesn't get **even better**.

-The imperative version has the following visible problems, and I encourage you to reason the code snippets to figure them out:
+The imperative version has the following visible problems, and **I encourage you to reason the code snippets** to figure them out:

 - Imperatively needs to add `async` to the function signature which leads to the "async-await hell" and more boilerplate.
-- Usage of mutable variable `tree` for returning the function value in order to avoid a multiple return mess.
+- Usage of mutable variable `tree` for returning the function value in order to avoid a multiple-`return` mess.
-- Usage of `try-catch` for error handling which has many disadvantages and can be replaced with sum types or monads like Rust does, so there's no reason why we should keep using `try-catch` blocks in robust software development.
+- Usage of `try`-`catch` for error handling which has many disadvantages and can be replaced with sum types or monads like Rust does, so there's no reason why we should keep using `try-catch` blocks in robust software development.
-- Usage of OOP which enhances lower-level imperative code but is complete nonsense for high-level software (most code) and yes, more boilerplate.
+- Usage of OOP which might enhance lower-level imperative code but is complete nonsense for high-level software (most projects) and yes, more boilerplate.
 - As I say below, it still has and needs mixed components (functional/declarative, OO, etc.) so if we could go fully functional (with better languages) why keep writing cheap code like that?
-- Has more formatting constraints, I always put the `else` branch on a new line (so more LoC) as it is factually the best way to format it.
+- Has more formatting constraints, I always put the `else` branch on a new line (which gives more LoC) as it is factually the best way to format it.
 - It's obviously quite prone to error and hard to read.
+- Even the Mozilla docs for `Promise` only show toy examples, and real life error handling gets worse with imperative code.
+Code on the internet like docs or tutorials almost always skip the status `ok` error handling and go directly to fail when parsing the `JSON` data.
+Who cares when code is imperative anyway?

 Also, notice how throwing from a `try-catch` block **is an antipattern** as it becomes a `goto`[^2][^3].